 The Group remains supportive of the employment and advancement of disabled persons.
 Applications for employment by disabled persons are always fully considered, bearing in mind the respective aptitudes and abilities of the applicants concerned.
 If an employee is, or becomes disabled during their period of employment, the Group will, if necessary and to the extent possible, adapt the work environment to enable the employee to continue in their current position or retrain the employee for duties suited to their abilities following disablement.
-At 30 September 2016, the Group employed five disabled employees.
+At 30 September 2017, the Group employed seven disabled employees.

 Employment policies throughout the Group have been established to comply with relevant local legislation and codes of practice relating to employment, Health & Safety and equal opportunities.
 The Group provides good quality working environments and facilities for employees and training and development appropriate to each of their roles.

-Some of the Group’s operating companies have structured apprenticeship schemes for technical staff and the Group provides sponsorship for high potential employees for higher education courses where appropriate.
+The Group provides sponsorship for high potential employees for higher education courses where appropriate.
 Vocational training is also provided and some staff are enrolled on National Vocational Qualification (“NVQ”) or similar level courses.
 Employees are actively encouraged to undertake Continuing Professional Development (“CPD”) to maintain any relevant professional accreditations.